pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/configuring-existing-project.md

 - Install and activate the
   [WPGraphQL Plugin](https://wordpress.org/plugins/wp-graphql/).
-- If you are planning on using the Gatsby WordPress front-end starter kit, install and activate the
+- If you are planning on using the Gatsby WordPress frontend starter kit, install and activate the
   [WPGatsby Plugin](https://wordpress.org/plugins/wp-gatsby/).
 This plugin is not required for the Next.js and WordPress starter kit.